 if you're gonna read any part of this paradigm, read the tldr, basic info, and the accessibility portions.

-there's very little you can't run in front of me, as long as you have warrants and impacts and actually make arguments you should be set. i love all forms of argumentation and have done a lot of them.
+there's very little you can't run in front of me. as long as you have warrants and impacts and actually make arguments you should be set. i love all forms of argumentation and have dealt with/ran most of em.

 - they/them (gettin misgendered makes me sad, thanks in advance for not doin that)